Skip to content

 After launch, a website typically sits with no major updates for 1.5 to 2 years.

 Whatever the excuse is; “No Time”, “Spent all our budget”, “Other Priorities”, etc. We let our website, our #1 marketing asset and best salesperson, sit relatively unchanged for years.
-This is clearly not an ideal way to maximize website performance, yet we continue to do it.
+This is clearly not an ideal way to maximise website performance, yet we continue to do it.

 Yes, there may be some small updates or improvements, along with adding blogs or landing pages to the site, but the core and vast majority of the site remains untouched.